toyoshim/iona/README.md

 # Tested

-The code was tested on a prototype board by Stefano Minozzi (@cyllboy).
+The code was tested on a prototype board by Stefano Minozzi (cyllboy).

 Freel free to contact for questions about code and board.